-Versatile halloumi cheese works so well with spices: add interest with chili, lime and garlic
+Versatile halloumi cheese works so well with spices: add interest with chili, lime and garlic to make this fried marinated halloumi cheese.
+Gluten Free and Keto Friendly.

 In the warmer months, versatile halloumi cheese is something we cook frequently.
 We add it to salads, grill it over charcoal, or as we have here, marinate it in garlic and chili and fry until crispy.
 Fried halloumi isn’t stringy or gooey, but has a firm bite and meaty texture, (and can squeak as you eat it).